 AMR Corp.
-(AAMRQ)’s American Airlines will cut its July flight schedule by about 1 percent as pilots at the bankrupt carrier take sick days at a “higher-than-normal” rate.
+(AAMRQ:US)’s American Airlines will cut its July flight schedule by about 1 percent as pilots at the bankrupt carrier take sick days at a “higher-than-normal” rate.

 “We are constantly evaluating our operational and staffing needs,” Bruce Hicks, a spokesman, said today in an e-mailed statement.
 “These schedule adjustments will ensure we provide our customers with reliable service while minimizing any impact to their travel plans.”